-Obviously, air cleaning performance is the most important factor for air purifiers, so we made sure our testing was pushed these devices to their limits.
-We chose a 150 square foot room for our testing and sealed up the windows and doors to make sure no outside airflow would affect our results.
-We placed a Dylos air quality meter on a two foot high bench three feet from the center of the room.
+Air cleaning performance is the most important metric in an analysis of air purifiers.
+To test these machines' ability to filter airborne particulates, we used a 150-square-foot room with 8-foot ceilings and we sealed up the windows and doors to make sure no outside airflow would affect our results.
+We placed a Dylos air quality meter on a two-foot-high bench three feet from the center of the room.
 We then burned incense and paper until the particle reading was between 1300 and 1500.
-Once the room was prepped we placed each purifier, one by one, in the center of the room and ran them for an hour on their highest settings.
-The Dylos provided a reading history so we could track the effect the purifiers had on airborne particulate concentration over time.
-We Awarded scores based on both how quickly each model removed airborne particles, and the lowest concentrations they were able to maintain.
+Once the room was prepped, we placed a purifier in the center of the room and ran it for an hour on its highest setting.

 Our testing focused on larger airborne particles, specifically those larger than 2.5 microns.
 This range covers the vast majority of allergens, including all pollen, pet dander, and most mold spores.
-Therefore, we found this size range to be most applicable to the majority of our audience: those seeking allergy relief.
-For those seeking a purifier because of more acute medical conditions that can be exacerbated by particles of smaller than 25.
-Microns, we suggest you consult with a healthcare professional.
+Therefore, we found this size range to be most applicable to our audience: those seeking allergy relief.
+For those seeking a purifier because of more acute medical conditions that can be exacerbated by particles of smaller than 2.5 microns, we recommend consulting a healthcare professional.

 We've found that noise is somewhat subjective.
-We always measure the noise produced by our testing products with a decibel meter, but we often find that the obtrusiveness of a noise depends more on the pitch and timbre of a noise rather than its volume.
-Air purifiers were no exception.
-For our noise testing, we ran all model on low, medium, and high settings and subjectively rated how annoying and noticeable the noise was.
+We always measure the noise produced by our testing products with a sound pressure level meter.
+However, we have found that the obtrusiveness of a noise often depends more on the pitch and timbre of a noise rather than its volume alone.
+Air purifiers are no exception.
+For our noise testing, we run all models on low, medium, and high speeds and subjectively rate how noticeable, and thus annoying, the noise they produce.

 Ease of Use

-Our operating cost scores were based on an estimated lifetime cost figure.
-This figure took three things into account: the cost of the purifier, the amount of electricity each purifier uses, and how much replacement filters cost.
-In this calculation, we assumed that each purifier would last for five years, that they would be run for 12 hours a day, that most electricity cost are around the national average ($0.12/kWh), and that filters would be replaced according to manufacturer recommendations.
-We used a Kill A Watt Meter to measure how much electricity each device used over the course of two hours to determine average energy usage.
-Our final estimated lifetime cost figures ranged from $143 to $1,105.
+Our operating cost scores are based on an estimated lifetime cost figure.
+This figure takes three things into account: the cost of the purifier, the amount of electricity each purifier uses, and the cost of a replacement filter.
+In this calculation, we assumed that each purifier will last for five years (likely they will last much longer), that they would be run for 12 hours a day, that most electricity costs are around the national average ($0.13/kWh), and that filters would be replaced according to manufacturer recommendations.
+We used a Kill A Watt Meter to measure how much electricity each device uses in the course of two hours to determine the average energy consumption.